Truthful Mechanisms with Implicit Payment Computation: The generic transformation for single-parameter domains

-This section presents our procedure that takes any monotone allocation rule for a single-parameter domain and creates a randomized truthful-in-expectation mechanism that is ex-post individually rational and with identical outcome as the original allocation rule with high probability.
-The procedure uses the allocation rule as a ``black box,'' calls it only once and allocates accordingly.
+This section presents a generic procedure which takes any monotone allocation rule for a single-parameter domain and creates a randomized truthful-in-expectation mechanism which attains the same outcome as the original allocation rule with high probability.
+The resulting mechanism uses the allocation rule as a ``black box,'' calls it only once, and allocates according to the this call.
+Henceforth, we will refer to this procedure as the \emph{generic transformation}.

+Our main result --- the existence of the generic transformation with the desired properties --- can be stated informally as follows.

+\begin{theorem}[Informal] Consider an arbitrary single-parameter domain with $n$ agents.
+Let $\mA$ be a monotone allocation rule for this domain.
+Then for each $\mu\in[0,1]$ there exists a truthful mechanism $\mathcal{M} = (\tA,\tP)$ with the following properties: \begin{itemize} \item $\mathcal{M}$ executes a single call to $\mA(\tilde{b})$ to compute the allocation, with a pre-processing step to compute the modified bid vector $\tilde{b}$, and a post-processing step to compute the payments.
+Both pre- and post-processing steps take $O(n)$ time and do not depend on $\mA$.

+\item For any bid vector $b$ and any fixed random seed of nature allocations $\tA(b)$ and $\mA(b)$ are identical with probability at least $1-n\mu$.